OSInside/kiwi/tools/README.md

 * /usr/bin/isconsole
   a small program sending the KDGETMODE ioctl to /dev/console in order to check if we can fbiterm on that console

+* /usr/bin/livestick
+  a script to create a livestick from a kiwi generated iso image.
+  The advantage of livestick compared to a simple dd of the iso to the stick is, that livestick preserves the data on the stick and does not destroy existing infrastructure. livestick is installed as part of the kiwi main package and is not part of the kiwi-tools package